 Credit points: 15

-In this unit students will study recent advances in proteomic and genomic technology.
-Along with molecular biology and protein chemistry fundamentals, students will also learn about more advanced technologies such as mass spectrometry.
-In particular, this subject focuses on understanding and analysing experimental data.
-Students will use online data analysis software to identify DNA and protein molecules.
+In this subject, students will gain theoretical experience with molecular biology, protein expression (in prokaryotes and eukaryotic systems) and protein chemistry techniques most commonly used in the early stages of proteomics and genomics research.
+The students will also learn the next generation cloning techniques such as 'Gibson Assembly', 'In-Fusion', 'SLICE', 'LIC' and 'TA' cloning etc. Along with molecular biology and protein chemistry fundamentals, students will also learn more advanced technologies such as Isothermal Loop Amplification PCR, Strand displacement PCR, CRISPR-mediated gene editing, Next Gen Sequencing and mass spectrometry.
+In workshops, which are an integral part of this subject, students will learn about practical problem solving related to various subjects taught in this course.
+Students will also use online data analysis software to identify DNA and protein molecules and algorithms to identify CRISPR gene targets.
 In completing tasks for this subject, students are expected to gain confidence in applying their knowledge to future research problems.

 SchoolSchool of Molecular Sciences/LIMS

 Prerequisites Must be enrolled in one of the following courses: SGBB, SMBB, SMBM, SMBT, SMNT, SZHSMN, SZHSN or SZHSNT.
 All other students require coordinator approval.

 01. Use bioinformatic software to analyse and critically interpret genetic or proteomic data